tc39/notes/meetings/2018-03/mar-20.md

 WH: Let's split the difference and make it 2 (everyone laughs).

-MS: Since there's not much controversy.
+MLS: Since there's not much controversy.
 Let's just keep it 1, since that's the right answer.

 DE: My understanding from this thread, it was typo accidentally?

 BT: Your implementations have said that no one really notices this.
 If we leave it as is that's less spec work.

 DE: Tie breaker here could be "does anything have web compatibility risk".
 If we have a strong compatibility(?) of browsers ...

 JHD: The only two situations, non construct-able functions for callback and the other is polyfill.